treanorj/Jenny/readme.txt

-This is our README file
+This is my README file